Mez-Ops/.github/profile/README.md

 Lead developer: [Tyler Jewell](https://github.com/tyler-jewell)

-Leade UI/UX designer: Barbara Jewell
+Lead UI/UX designer: Barbara Jewell

 This readme is focused on the developer and contains all of our best practices when it comes to developing application for Mez Ops.